 - 2 tablespoons pumpkin puree

 - 2 tablespoons dried cranberries

 - Line a cookie sheet with baking paper.

-- Set aside and allow to harden for a few hours.
+- Set aside and allow to harden for 20 minutes in the fridge or until firm.
 Break or cut into pieces and serve at room temperature.